marionamoline-cloud/TFG-Mariona-Moline/README.md

 # Preliminary Measurements to Guide the Development of a Standing CT
 ### Code files

-The tracking pipeline and geometric evaluations are implemented across three Jupyter Notebook files:
+The tracking pipeline and geometric evaluations are implemented across two Jupyter Notebook files:
-* `Study1.ipynb`: Handles the data processing pipeline, infrared marker segmentation, and trajectory calibration.
 * `Study2.1.ipynb`: Analyzes the camera tracking error and spatial distortions using the first (ceiling-mounted) configuration.
 * `Study2.2.ipynb`: Analyzes the tracking error using the second (platform-mounted) configuration and plots participant kinematic results.